-There are currently five popular kitchen surface treatment methods for stainless steel sinks: Pearl surface treatment, Brushed and matte finishes, Satin finishes, Textured finish, and Mirror surface treatment.
+There are currently five popular kitchen surface treatment methods for stainless steel sinks: Electroplate, Brushed and matte finishes, Satin finishes, Decor finish, and Polish treatment.

 These different kinds of surface treatments have numerous benefits and downsides.
 You can choose a stainless steel finish according to the environment of your home.
 This article will help you make the right choice.

 What Finishes Are Available For Stainless Steel Sinks?

 This finish looks like it has a layer of frost.
 It is made up of chemical electrolytes, which are there for surface treatment.
 This finish is similar to electroplating.

 This finish has the simplest process and has very low technical costs.
 The price of this finish is also low.
 However, this type of finish has a defect.
 It is not scratch resistant at all.
 The surface of the sink will be easily scratched.
 In some severe cases, the coating of the sink might also chip off.

 Out of the 2,000 manufacturers that operate in China, around 90% of them use this technology for their production.

 Many high-end brands also use this specific type of technology to seize the lower end of the market: The people looking for an economical solution for their sinks.

 High-end companies gradually phase out of this process eventually and go for other better finishes for their products.

 This method is most commonly used in drawn sinks.